-- 506. The combination of these three factors leads the Commission to view that any losses in productive efficiency as a result of the merger would be likely to be relatively small and may, in fact, be negligible. - 507.
-Nevertheless, there is the possibility that a firm's management, without the day-to-day pressures from a close competitor and the competitive benchmark against which the firm's management can be measured, may become less productively efficient.
+management can be measured, may become less productively efficient.
 In its submission on behalf of Cavalier's application, NERA included an estimate of the potential productive efficiency detriments based on the approach used by the Commission in Decision 725.
 This approach involved applying a percentage factor of between 1% and 5% to the dollar value of pre-merger variable costs.
-The potential productivity loss using this approach was estimated by NERA to range from between a total of [] to [] over a five year period. - 508.
-However, because of the continued and likely intensifying external pressures (reducing wool clip and greasy exports), and because of the ability for shareholders to monitor and reward productivity performance in this sector, we consider that any loss of productive efficiency is likely to be minimal.
+The potential productivity loss using this approach was estimated by NERA to range from between a total of [] to [] over a five year period.

+- 536. However, because of the continued and likely intensifying external pressures (reducing wool clip and greasy exports), and because of the ability for shareholders to monitor and reward productivity performance in this sector, we consider that any loss of productive efficiency is likely to be minimal.
 Therefore, for this transaction the Commission has used a lower range than we used in Decision 725.
-For this analysis we have used a range of between 0% and 1% of pre-merger variable costs.
+For this analysis we have used a range of between 0% and 1% of pre-merger variable costs. - 537.
+In response to Godfrey Hirst's suggestion that there should be different productive efficiency losses across different customer markets, Cavalier and NERA submitted that this is not appropriate as the same production processes are used to supply customers in each of these markets.
+The Commission considers that because the overall scouring process is largely identical for wool scoured for different customers, there is no reason to separate productive efficiency detriments on this basis.